 How much does it cost to hire a civil litigation lawyer?

 At Wilson, Reives & Silverman, your first consultation with a civil litigation lawyer will include a review of your case, discuss your costs and options and help you decide if you should take your case to court.
 Whether you were injured in a car accident or need help with a business partnership gone wrong, we have the experience and knowledge to assist you in how you move forward.

-If you need help recovering money for an injury, holding someone accountable for damaging your property or seeking reimbursement for a financial loss, contact us today.
+If you need help recovering money for an injury, or seeking reimbursement for a financial loss, contact us today.